gertscha/dotfiles/neovim/.config/nvim/README.md

 manager by folke.
 Setup should be automatic on first startup but a restart may be required.

 Be sure to run `:checkhealth` and fix any errors shown.
+The notifications are handled by [Fidget.nvim](https://github.com/j-hui/fidget.nvim), shown in the top right, to view them again use `:Mes` or `:Messages` instead of the default `:mes`/`:messages`.

 To display some of the icons a nerd-font needs to be available and setup for the terminal.
 Install one and set it up.
 On windows use Windows Terminal (get from Windows Store if on Windows 10) and set the font there.
-Alternatively the icons can be replaced by adjusting `lua/settings/icons.lua`.
+Some of the icons can be replaced by adjusting `lua/settings/icons.lua`, but many plugins require a nerd-font.

 # Keybinds Reference
 This is a reference to the keybinds (sample of the default bindings at the end).